Long Term Care

 Paying For Long-Term Care

-Traditional Medicare (Part A) can cover up to a 100 days per benefit period in a skilled nursing facility but only if the individual meets certain criteria for a qualified stay, and only as long as Medicare deems such care necessary.
+Traditional Medicare (Part A) can cover up to a 100 days per benefit period in a skilled nursing facility if the individual meets certain criteria for a qualified stay and if Medicare deems such care necessary.

-In order to receive long-term financial assistance paying for a skilled nursing facility, one must apply and qualify for NC Medicaid, be approved as needing skilled level of care, and be placed in a qualified bed within a facility that accepts Medicaid.
-Applications for Medicaid are made at your local county Department of Social Services.
+You must apply and qualify for NC Medicaid, be approved as needing skilled level of care, and be placed in a qualified bed within a facility that accepts Medicaid to receive long-term financial assistance.
+Apply for Medicaid at your local Department of Social Services or online.

-If your family member has Medicaid in another state and wants to relocate to NC, be aware that Medicaid benefits are not transferable between states.
-A NC application must be submitted for approval and will require establishment of residency in NC.
-Contact your local Department of Social Services representative for more details.
+Medicaid benefits are not transferable between states.
+An NC application must be submitted for approval and will require establishment of residency in NC.
+See directions above for submitting an application

 Medicaid may also cover skilled care alternatives to nursing homes.
 The Community Alternatives Program (CAP) and the Program of All-Inclusive Care for the Elderly (PACE) are two possible alternatives.
 Individuals must require skilled nursing level of care and have the ability to receive this care at home or in an adult day health program.